 These features are going to be great for those of you that know your way around a trading platform - but not if you are a beginner.
 This is why we prefer the best brokers in South Africa that offer a demo account.
 This way, you can test the user experience out risk-free before making a deposit.

 When you feel ready to make a deposit and thus - start trading assets with real money, you will need to make a deposit.
 Most trading platforms in South Africa allow you to make a bank account transfer.
 This will, however, often take several days to arrive.
 As such, if the platform supports instant payment methods like a debit/credit card or e-wallet, this is much more convenient.

-You also need to remember that even the best trading platforms in South Africa have a minimum deposit in place.
+You also need to remember that even the best forex brokers with ZAR accounts have a minimum deposit in place.
 Usually displayed in US dollars, this averages a minimum of $100-$200.
 That equates to around 1,500 ZAR to 3,000 ZAR.
-Additionally, certain deposit or withdrawal fees might apply – especially if you are using an international brokerage firm.
+Additionally, certain deposit or withdrawal fees might apply - especially if you are using an international brokerage firm.

 All of the platforms discussed on this page offer a smooth and seamless trading experience.
 However, there might come a time when you need to speak with a member of the customer service team.
 If the matter is urgent, you'll want to choose a trading platform that offers live chat.

 Telephone support is also an option, albeit, you'll need to check whether or not a local South African tool number is offered.
 We also find that the best trading platforms in South Africa have a presence on social media.
 This ensures that the provider has to answer questions in the public domain.